What Is the Average Salary for Certified Wedding Consultants?

 Although you don't need to complete any formal training to become a wedding consultant, you can complete professional education courses and become certified, which can prove your abilities to clients.
 However, be aware that there isn't a national standard for certification, so you should do research into potential certification organizations.

-The Association of Certified Professional Wedding Consultants (ACPWC) offers certification if you complete its wedding consultant training course, become a member of the organization and remain in good standing for one year, consult for six weddings and receive positive letters of recommendations.
+The Association of Certified Professional Wedding Consultants (ACPWC) offers certification if you complete its wedding consultant training course, become a member of the organization and remain in good standing for one year, consult for six weddings and receive positive letters of recommendation.
 ACPWC also has a higher certification level that requires you to work on twelve more weddings, receive eight additional letters of recommendation and complete a wedding consulting project.